 Making boots at home is the most wonderful feeling of accomplishment.
-You can make them look exactly like you want them, choose the material, colour, decoration, height and so much more!
+You can make them look exactly like you want, choose the material, colour, decoration, height and so much more!

 I got so fascinated by the fact that I can actually make shoes at home that I haven’t bought another pair of shoes since.

 At the time there was very little information on making boots on the Internet or in books and it hasn’t changed much, so it took me some time to get where I am now.
-Shoe making is such a wonderful skill to have and of course can be learned like any other craft.

 I use vegetable-tanned leather for all of my shoes and boots.
 Here I decorated it with a pyrography tool burning a design onto the leather.
 I prefer water-based leather dyes over alcohol-based dyes as they don’t dry out the leather as much.

 Once I get to the sewing stage most of the work is already done.
 Sewing the uppers to the soles takes me about 1 to 2 hours.
 I still have to attach the outsoles and heels and edge-finish the soles.

 Over the years since publishing this post, many people have asked me for a tutorial on how to make boots like the ones shown in this blog post.

 It has taken me some time, but I’m happy to announce that I have finally completed my new eBook Handcraft Your Own Shoes And Boots.
 A step-by-step guide to making artisan all-leather shoes and boots at home.